Indigenous Education and Training Futures

 AIME has proven to dramatically improve the chances of Indigenous students finishing school.
 AIME also connects students with post Year 12 opportunities, including further education and employment.

-Tutoring support will be available every Wednesday 8am-8.45am in B Block (B02) with the Indigenous Teacher Aides.
+Tutoring support will be available every Wednesday 1:55-3:05pm in B Block (B03) with Mr Williams and AIME volunteers.

 Indigenous Student Support Centres at Universities and TAFE